 - Technology: Study interactive media, design, motion graphics, and gaming with a BA in Digital Media Design.

-You can visit the National University website to explore which programs may be right for you.
+You can visit the National University website to explore which programs may be right for you (program availability and modality vary).

 What’s My Next Step?